0xSpaceShard/starknet-hardhat-plugin/README.md

 In any case, the specified environment is expected to contain the `python3` command.

+If you are on a Mac, you may experience Docker-related issues, so this may be the only way to run the plugin.

 If you specify neither [dockerizedVersion](#cairo-version) nor `venv`, the latest dockerized version is used.

 ```typescript